For the Term of His Natural Life (1927 film): US release

 The presence of American stars and directors meant the film was publicized in the US but was not released there until 1929.
 It was estimated the combined losses of this film and Norman Dawn's follow-up, The Adorable Outcast (1928), came to £30,000.
 Cinesound Productions announced plans to remake it with sound in 1932 but this never seems have been seriously pursued.

 Restoration

 The movie was restored by Graham Shirley and screened at the 1981 Sydney Film Festival.

 It was based primarily on an incomplete Australian release, comprising less than half of the original film; an American release, provided by the American Film Institute, consisting "almost entirely of variant takes and out-takes" which were usually of lesser quality; images reused in the 1933 Cinesound Productions travelogue Ghosts of Port Arthur; outtakes and stills from the National Film and Sound Archive; and new intertitles for the remaining gaps.

+The film underwent a complete digital restoration by Australia's National Film and Sound Archive in 2024-25, and was screened in Canberra, Sydney and Melbourne in 2025.